InZan17/ball_in_a_box/README.md

 # Ball in a Box
-A game about a ball, in a box.
+Ball in a Box is a desktop toy where you have a box, and inside of it is a ball.
+You are able to interact with the ball by moving the box around.
+And if you bounce the ball fast enough, it makes a pretty cool sound!

 ## Credits
 - The game uses [Macroquad](https://macroquad.rs/) which was made by [not-fl3](https://github.com/not-fl3).
-- The font used is called "Fredericka The Great".
+- The font this game uses is called "Fredericka The Great".
-- The balls comes from a toy called "Emoji Splat Ball".
+- The balls in the game comes from a real life toy called "Emoji Splat Ball".
+- Thanks to [jumbledFox](https://github.com/jumbledFox) for letting me use their [build.rs](https://github.com/jumbledFox/minesweeper/blob/master/build.rs) file for this project!
 - The rest of the assets and programming was done by me.
 (Zan)

 ## Controls